Mint Sauce

 Notes

-- ** Mint Sauce can be kept quite happily in a sealed sterilised jar for up to 3 months in the fridge.
+• ** Mint Sauce can be kept quite happily in a sealed sterilized jar for up to 3 months in the fridge.
 Just make sure the leaves are fully submerged in the liquid.